Why Montréal is among the world’s happiest cities

 Drag dovetails nicely in this performance haven, with countless drag shows to see any time you visit.
 And the scene has deeeeep roots: professional drag in Montréal dates back to at least 1928, when renowned drag queen Dick Montgomery performed at famed Montréal Black jazz nightclub Rockhead’s Paradise in Little Burgundy.

-Today, RuPaul’s Drag Race contestant Rita Baga is probably Montréal most famous drag export (check her site for show dates!) and Cabaret Mado stands among the most popular hot spots for drag in the city, with nightly performances.
+Today, Canada’s Drag Race contestant Rita Baga is probably Montréal most famous drag export (check her site for show dates) and Cabaret Mado stands among the most popular hot spots for drag in the city, with nightly performances.
 Named after its founder, local drag icon Mado Lamotte, it’s one of the busiest nightclubs in the Village.
 Madame Simone, renowned for her outrageous headgear, often works as the club’s “door bitch” in summertime.

-Other drag venues are Bar Le Cocktail, Sky and the famous Café Cléopâtre, as well as the theme nights Crystal Palace and Les Jeudis 3D.
-For burlesque, check out The Wiggle Room: the club hosts live comedy, music, improv and the hugely popular ManSpread, Montréal’s only monthly drag king sow.
+Other drag venues are Bar Le Cocktail, Sky and the famous Café Cléopâtre.
+For burlesque, check out The Wiggle Room: the club hosts live comedy, music, improv and hugely popular drag king nights.

 Stand-up city